 Like the front delts, give them a try for yourself to see how they work for you.

-Such as standing or seating dumbbell lateral raises.
+Such as standing or seating dumbbell front and lateral raises.

 Video Demonstration For Each Variation